-The US rendering industry is guided by science, and it has embraced extensive research on the utilization of animal by-products, biofuels and the ecological aspects of the rendering process.
+The U.S. rendering industry is guided by science and conducts extensive research on the use of animal by-products, biofuels, and the sustainability of the rendering process.

 Fats and Proteins Research Council (FPRF)

 Most of this research is conducted by NRA’s sister organization, the Fats and Proteins Research Foundation.
-Since its founding in 1962, FPRF has completed more than 600 research projects.
-FPRF’s research has documented the continued improvement in the rendering industry’s products as measured by bioavailability, biosecurity and consistency.
+Since its founding in 1962, FPRF has completed more than 650 research projects.
+FPRF’s research has documented the continued improvement in the quality,s afety, and sustainability of rendered products.

-Biofuel research has been a part of FPRF’s research goals since the 1990s.
-The rendering industry has experienced significant success in using rendered animal fats as burner fuel.
-FPRF’s research on the fuel’s burning characteristics and emissions has allowed for the permitting of substituting animal fats for No. 2 or No. 6 fuel oil or natural gas for the production of steam.
+Biofuels research has been a part of FPRF’s research goals since the 1990s.
+The rendering industry has had significant success using rendered animal fats as burner fuel.
+FPRF’s research on the fuel’s burning characteristics and emissions convinced EPA to approve the use of substituting animal fats for No. 2 or No. 6 fuel oil or natural gas for steam production.

-In 2005, FPRF funded and launched the Animal Co-Products Research and Education Center at Clemson University (ACREC) in Clemson, South Carolina.
+In 2005 FPRF funded and launched the Animal Co-Products Research and Education Center at Clemson University (ACREC) in Clemson South Carolina.
+For more information, click the link in the sidebar.